 The Peppol code list of Participant Identification schemes used in metadata as well as in business documents.

 Peppol does not implement its own scheme for identifying Parties.
-Instead it supports a federated system for uniquely identifying parties following the ISO 15459 format scheme for unique identifiers.
+Instead, it supports a federated system for uniquely identifying parties following the ISO 15459 format scheme for unique identifiers.
 This requires defining a controlled set of “Issuing Agency Codes” for identification schemes (also known as “party identifier types” or “Identification code qualifier” or “International Code Designators” or “Party ID Type”) required by Peppol implementations.

 Each Peppol Party identifier to be used in the federated system is a combination of the Issuing Agency Code and the value given by the Issuing Agency.